 Excellent weather resistance

 Stretchy external fabric allows for excellent freedom of movement

 We wonder about the long-term durability of the external fabric

 Not as easy as other models to pull jacket cuff over.

 We loved its stretchy exterior fabric, cozy interior feel, and pleasantly articulated design that gave it top-tier dexterity and meant they needed no break-in time and offered excellent freedom of movement.
 The Illuminator proved to be one of the more weather resistant models and among the most versatile with our review staff using this glove on snowshoeing, Nordic skiing, Backcountry skiing, and mountaineering adventures in-addition to resort, chairlift based adventures.
 The only thing it is it only offers so-so warmth, though works fine for most users down to around 10F.

 Read review: Outdoor Research Illuminator Sensor

 Black Diamond Guide

 The Black Diamond Guide was the warmest non-mitt tested, making it a perfect option for cold weather skiing, snowboarding, and mountaineering.
-Tester Ian Nicholson wore them to the summit of Denali on a day with a daytime high of -38F and he summited in -42F.
-We think the glove is comparable in warmth to both the Hestra Army Leather 3-Finger as well as The North Face Montana Mitt.
-The Guide features removable liners, which makes drying them a breeze, while the molded EVA foam padding on the knuckles and fingers adds protection and warmth.
-They are also super tough, easily among the most durable gloves reviewed.
+Tester Ian Nicholson wore them to the summit of Denali on a day with a daytime high of -38F, and he summited in -42F and has since used this glove on ten Denali Trips.
+We think the glove is close in warmth to the Hestra Army Leather 3-Finger and warmer than several price-pointed mittens on the market.

 Above average weather resistance